 Obtain a Forensic Medical Examination

-Within 72 hours of the assault, survivors have the option of obtaining a forensic medical examination.
+Within 120 hours or 5 days of the assault, survivors have the option of obtaining a forensic medical examination.
 A forensic medical exam is a collection of evidence performed by a specially trained medical professional in a hospital or other medical facility.
 Depending on the nature of the assault, the examination may include any or all of the following: pelvic exam, collection of hair samples, photographing visible injuries, sexually transmitted infection (STI) testing and treatment, pregnancy testing and emergency contraception if needed.
 Survivors are not required to file a report with law enforcement to have this exam performed.
 However, if a report is filed, the evidence collected may be utilized in the prosecution of the case.
 There is no cost to the survivor to have this examination performed.

 If possible before their forensic exam, students should not bathe, douche, urinate, smoke, eat, drink or brush their teeth.
 Students who have already changed clothes should place them in a paper bag (plastic destroys evidence).
 Students who have not changed should keep the original clothes on and bring an extra set to wear home from the hospital.
 The police may need to keep the clothes for evidence.